SMTG-Bham/surfaxe/docs/command_line_examples.rst

 *complexnn* is more robust but requires a dictionary of cutoff bond lengths to be supplied for each pair of species.
 See the analysis tutorial for further explanation.

+Example: :mod:`surfaxe-complexnn -s CONTCAR_bivo4 -b Bi3+ O2- 2.46 V5+ O2- 1.73` will
+analyse the coordination of atoms in this BiVO4 slab and save them to a csv file.

 =============
 Data commands
 =============